-QMetro++ gives also a simple way to compute \acs{QFI} for adaptive and parallel strategy in scenarios when parameter encoding channels act on an additional environment space $\mc E$ which directly connects subsequent channels, see Fig.~\ref{fig:corr}(A).
+The QMetro++ also provides a simple way to compute the \acs{QFI} for the adaptive and the parallel strategies in scenarios when parameter-encoding channels act on an additional environment space $\mc E$ which directly connects subsequent channels, see Fig.~\ref{fig:corr}(A).
 This approach allows in particular to model noise correlations affecting the sensing channels.

-To illustrate this, let us consider a Kraus representation for the dephasing model with Kraus operators $K_\pm$ acting as Bloch sphere rotations by $\pm\epsilon$ around $z$ axis, see Eq.~\eqref{eq:pardeph2}.
+To illustrate this, let us consider a Kraus representation for the dephasing model with Kraus operators $K_\pm$ acting as Bloch-sphere rotations by $\pm\epsilon$ around $z$ axis, see Eq.~\eqref{eq:pardeph2}.
 We want the signs of these rotations to form a binary Markovian chain.
-The conditional probability of a rotation with sign $s_i\in\{+,-\}$ in channel $i$ assuming $s_{i-1}$ in channel $i-1$ is:
+The conditional probability of a rotation with sign $s_i\in\{+,-\}$ in channel $i$ given $s_{i-1}$ in channel $i-1$ is:

 where $c\in[-1, 1]$ is a correlation parameter with $c=0$ meaning no correlations, $c=1$ maximal positive correlations and $c=-1$ maximal negative correlations.
 The initial probabilities are $p(\pm)=1/2$.